tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 ==============

 Tudat also provides a range of options on information to be printed to the console *during* the process of the propagation.
-These settings are specified through an :class:`~tudatpy.numerical_simulation.propagation_setup.PropagationPrintSettings` object.
+These settings are specified through a :class:`~tudatpy.numerical_simulation.propagation_setup.PropagationPrintSettings` object.
 Typical examples of information that can be printed to the console are:

 * The indices in the full dependent variable vector